gderosa/onboard/modules/radius-admin/spec/services/README.md

 `/api/v1/services/radius/users`, thanks to the helpers in `lib/onboard/controller/format.rb`.

-Their specs are in `../../api/v1/` etc. and a wider test and codumentation coverage is expected.
+Their specs are in ../api/v1/` etc. and a wider test and documentation coverage is expected.